SquallxX/venturus_frontend_test_2/README.md

 - The logout button in the Dropdown Menu is working properly

 ### About the code
--Here we have the files from the build package.
+- Here we have the files from the build package.
 To see the code in dev-mode go to this repository:
 [https://github.com/SquallxX/venturus_frontend_test_2_devmode](https://github.com/SquallxX/venturus_frontend_test_2_devmode)

 Enjoy!